vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

 | North West | [Sunbury Corridor](#sunbury-corridor) | DCT | DCT |

 ## Runway Modes
-Consideration of the Melbourne duty runway(s) should be made when nominating runways.
-The effect of Melbourne traffic on a runway selection takes priority over compliance with DAP Noise Abatement Procedures.

-The 26A17D runway mode is most optimal for facilitating separation with YMML traffic.
+### Preferred Runway Modes
+Runway selection at Essendon requires consideration of winds, the runway mode in use at YMML, and local noise abatement procedures.

+Melbourne has priority when determining duty runways, and Essendon runways are selected, pending wind limitations (Crosswind <20kts, Tailwind <5kts), to minimise potential conflicts.

+!!! tip
+    For example, when Runway 34 is in use for arrivals at Melbourne, aircraft departing Runway 26 at Essendon would almost immediately cause a breakdown in separation.

+This often results in Essendon using runways with large crosswind components, as the more favourable headwind direction is "reserved" for Melbourne traffic.
+The 26A17D runway mode, which concentrates traffic on the side of Essendon *away* from Melbourne, is generally the best configuration for avoiding conflicts with Melbourne traffic.

-### Circuit Altitude
+### Circuits
-Circuits are to be flown at `A015`
+Circuits are to be flown at `A015`.

-### Circuit Direction
 | Runway | Direction |
 | ------ | ----------|
 | 35     | Right  |